Apply for a Mentorship

 If the application fee (or the WFNS membership fee) presents a barrier to your application, please contact the WFNS Executive Director (email@example.com).
 Funds are available to help underwaged applicants with application fees and (if you are not already a WFNS member) membership fees.

 The WFNS reserves the right to determine whether or not an applicant will benefit from the program.
-In the case of an applicant being rejected for "too much" experience in the form of writing they wish to apprentice in, their application fee will be refunded.
-The fee cannot be refunded under any other circumstance, including incomplete, ineligible, or unsuccessful applications.
+If an applicant is rejected for too much experience in the form of writing they have applied to, a refund of their application fee can be considered.
+However, the application fee cannot be refunded under any other circumstance, including incomplete, ineligible, or unsuccessful applications.

 After apprentice writers’ applications have been processed to ensure they are complete and eligible, the applications are shared with a peer assessment jury of three professional writers contracted by the WFNS.
 The jury selects apprentices from the applications received and also recommends mentors for each successful application from a list of writers who submitted Expressions of Interest to serve as mentors.
 The selections made by the jury will be final.
 The final decision for matching mentors with apprentice writers is made by WFNS staff in order to accommodate availability and other logistical factors.
 Assessment of applications is based on the merit of the writing sample, the applicant’s commitment to the proposed writing project, and the merit of the proposed project activity.